 Trash Gang is part of the independent Spotify playlist curators focused on hip-hop and trap music based out of Slovenia.
 Their Spotify playlist has over 77k listeners and they also promote underground music on their YouTube channel.
 This independent playlist curator could help grow your fanbase in Slovenia!

 Based out of France, playlist curator Blues & Whiskey is looking for singer songwriter/indie folk/country americana/blues/modern jazz music.
 For blues artists, getting their music on curator’s playlists like Blues & Whiskey with over 115k listeners could be a gamechanger!

 With 57k likes, the Spotify playlist curator Reggaeton 🔥 Pop Español is looking mainly for submissions in dancehall/reggaeton/latin music/latin pop/urban pop music.
 This playlist curator is based out of Spain and could help expand your music to a European audience.

 What are you waiting for?

-Getting your music featured on Spotify’s editorial playlists is a gradual process that requires hard work, persistence, and a unique approach, but it’s very helpful in getting people to stream music you’ve put your heart and soul into.
+Getting your music featured on Spotify playlists is a gradual process that requires hard work, persistence, and a unique approach, but it’s very helpful in getting people to stream music you’ve put your heart and soul into.
 Not only can you boost your streams by getting into playlists, but you will also boost your streaming royalties and thus, revenues.
 It’s essential to understand the type of music that fits into a particular playlist and ensure that it aligns with Spotify’s guidelines.
 If you didn’t find your genre in the top 10 independent Spotify playlist curators above, check out the rest on Groover to find the right fit.
 With the right strategy and a bit of patience, musicians can approach Spotify playlist curators and increase the chances of getting their music heard by millions of listeners worldwide.
 Then, anyone looking to discover new music on digital music platforms will be able to discover your song out of the millions of songs out there.